Eames Lounge Chair

-The Eames Lounge Chair and ottoman are furnishings made of molded plywood and leather, designed by Charles and Ray Eames for the Herman Miller furniture company.
-They are officially titled Eames Lounge (670) and Ottoman (671) and were released in 1956 after years of development by designers.
-It was the first chair that the Eameses designed for a high-end market.
-Examples of these furnishings are part of the permanent collection of New York's Museum of Modern Art.
+The Eames Lounge Chair and Ottoman is a lounge chair and ottoman manufactured and sold by American furniture company Herman Miller.
+Introduced in 1956, the Eames Lounge Chair was designed by Charles and Ray Eames and is made of molded plywood and leather.
+It was the first chair the Eameses designed for the high-end market.
+The Eames Lounge Chair and Ottoman are part of the permanent collection of New York's Museum of Modern Art.

 Design

-Charles and Ray Eames sought to develop furniture that could be mass-produced and affordable, with the exception of the Eames Lounge Chair.
-This luxury item was inspired by the traditional English club chair.
-The Eames Lounge Chair is an icon of Modern style design, although when it was first made, Ray Eames remarked in a letter to Charles that the chair looked "comfortable and un-designy".
+Designers Charles Eames and Ray Eames, of the Eames Office, sought to develop furniture that could be mass-produced and affordable, with the exception of the Eames Lounge Chair.
+The chair was inspired by the traditional English club chair.
+Though the Eames Lounge Chair later came to be considered an icon of modern design, when it was first made, Ray Eames remarked in a letter to Charles that the chair looked "comfortable and un-designy".
 Charles's vision was for a chair with "the warm, receptive look of a well-used first baseman's mitt."
 The chair is composed of three curved plywood shells covered with veneer: the headrest, the backrest and the seat.
 The layers are glued together and shaped under heat and pressure.
 The shells and the seat cushions are essentially of the same shape, and composed of two curved forms interlocking to form a solid mass.
 The chair back and headrest are identical in proportion, as are the seat and the ottoman.
+They are officially titled Eames Lounge (670) and Ottoman (671).
+The chair was introduced in 1956 after years of development.

-The products have changed in various ways over time.
+The Eames Chair has changed in various ways over time.
 Beginning in 1956 and running through the very early 1990s, the shells were made up of five thin layers of plywood which were covered by a veneer of Brazilian rosewood.
 The use of Brazilian rosewood was discontinued in the early 1990s, and current production since then consists of seven layers of plywood covered by finishing veneers of cherry, walnut, palisander rosewood (a sustainably grown wood with similar grain patterns to the original Brazilian versions), and other finishes.
 Small changes include the sets of spacers between the aluminum spines and the wood panels, originally of rubber, later hard plastic washers, and the number of screws securing the armrests, originally three, changed to two in second-series models, while the "domes of silence" (glides/feet) on the chair base originally had thinner screws attaching them to the aluminum base than those on later chairs, and the zipper around the cushions, either brown or black on early models, was later black only.
 Further, early ottomans had removable rubber slide-on feet with metal glides.
-Labels to denote authenticity have changed over the decades with the very first in 1956 a silver/white circular medallion containing the phrases 'designed by Charles Eames' and 'Herman Miller Zeeland Mich', changing to black oblong ('70s and '80s), silver oblong ('90s and 2000s), and curved embossed (2000s–present).
+Labels to denote authenticity have changed over the decades, with the very first model from 1956 having a silver/white circular medallion containing the phrases "designed by Charles Eames" and "Herman Miller Zeeland Mich" changing to black oblong (1970s and 1980s), silver oblong (1990s and 2000s), and curved embossed (2000s–present).